quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/sentiment.md

 #### Simple transformation

-Now that you know the code can subscribe to messages you need to transform the messages and publish them to an output topic.
+Now that you know the code can subscribe to messages, you need to transform the messages and publish them to an output topic.

 1. If your code is still running stop by clicking the same button you used to run it.